CMMC

 Paragraph (c) of DFARS 252.204-7012 requires the contractor to report cyber incidents to the Department of Defense within 72 hours of discovery.
 The reporting destination is dibnet.dod.mil.
 The contractor must hold a medium assurance certificate to access the reporting portal.
 Acquiring the certificate after an incident occurs is too late.

-The clause defines a cyber incident in paragraph (a) as actions taken through computer networks that compromise or are an actual or potentially adverse effect on covered contractor information systems or covered defense information residing therein.
+The clause defines a cyber incident verbatim in paragraph (a) as “actions taken through the use of computer networks that result in a compromise or an actual or potentially adverse effect on an information system and/or the information residing therein.”
 The definition is broader than a confirmed breach.
 It includes events with potential adverse effect, which captures suspected intrusions, anomalous activity that warrants investigation, and confirmed compromises.
 The 72-hour clock starts at discovery, not at confirmation.

 Media Preservation and Malicious Software Submission